sreeix/redis-proxy/Readme.md

 It's like haproxy except for redis.

-Why RedisProxy?
+*This is a dead project, please look at twemproxy or redis sentinal* Why RedisProxy?

 Typically for every redis server we setup, we have a backup server setup as a slave of the main server.